drshahizan/Generative-AI-Playground/materials/stie/finance.md

 # All Finance Prompts

-Here are 150+ ChatGPT prompts for anyone who works with money - either professionally or personally.
+150+ ChatGPT prompts for anyone who works with money - either professionally or personally.